 Eliminating the potential for over-scheduling and the feelings of overwhelm that it brings on has always been my goal in coaching others to greater productivity.
-In this article I’ll explain how the Zen-Journal planning systems helps you eliminate over-scheduling.
+In this article, I’ll explain how the Zen-Journal planning systems will help you eliminate over-scheduling.

 Zen-Journal takes advantage of your digital technology

 The Zen-Journal planning system relies on our ever-present digital devices for tracking appointments, setting up reminders, and keeping our contacts current.
 It’s one of the only analog planning systems that openly incorporates the smartphone or tablet (depending on what you use most) in its practice.

 It’s my personal conviction that most people who use analog planners incorporate their digital devices anyway whether or not they admit.
 Taking advantage of the capabilities of the digital devices that power our lives makes sense.
 For this reason, I deliberately tell my students to track appointments using their digital devices.